Table of Contents_

 Unless you have a more severe microwave issue, such as the device tripping the breaker, resetting your microwave is an easy fix.
 In addition, unlike testing a microwave transformer, you don’t need any tools for this.
 While there are many microwave models, most models of microwaves follow similar steps to perform a reset.
 Pick a time of day that you can do without a microwaved meal, and we’ll help you fix the issue.
 You might also want to read why your microwave turns off, if you’re having other issues.

 Find the reset button and press it.
 You should hear a beep, and any activity on your microwave display will end.
 That said, if your digital display shows a lock icon, move on to step two.
+Keep in mind microwave interfaces may be set up differently from each other, whether you own the smallest microwave or the best Panasonic microwave of 2023.
+Their reset buttons may not always be in the same exact spot.

 Press and hold the reset button for three seconds to turn off your microwave’s child lock feature.